wolframroesler/version/README.md

-# Build Number Generation With git And cmake
+# Build Number Generation with `git` And `cmake`

 This example program shows how to achieve the following:

-* Manage a project's version number in annotated git tags only (no manual editing in header files when bumping the version number, just create the tag)
+* Manage a project's version number in annotated `git` tags only (no manual editing in header files when bumping the version number, just create the tag)
-* Automatically generate a unique build number with every git commit, which can be used to retrieve the exact source code used in that build
+* Automatically generate a unique build number with every `git` commit, which can be used to retrieve the exact source code used in that build
 * Automatically create a "version identifier" that contains the version number, the build number, the build date and time, and platform details (host name, user name, OS version number, etc.)
 * Make this version identifier available to the program (e. g. print it when invoked with `--version`)
 * Make it possible to extract the version identifier from an executable without having to execute it